business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 4. Bank accounts

-While an Employer Identification Number (EIN) is not a requirement during the business registration phase, you’ll need one to open a bank account, secure a business license, obtain loans, hire employees and pay taxes.
+While an employer identification number (EIN) is not a requirement during the business registration phase, you’ll need one to open a bank account, secure a business license, obtain loans, hire employees and pay taxes.

-You can apply for an EIN directly from the IRS for free, but if you’d rather not do it yourself or you find the forms and procedure confusing, look for a business formation specialist who can help you with the process.
-Before going through the motions of setting up a U.S. business, make sure that you can actually open a U.S. bank account.
+You can apply for an EIN directly from the IRS for free, but if you’d rather not do it yourself or find the forms and procedure confusing, look for a business formation specialist who can help you with the process.
+Before going through the motions of setting up a U.S. business, make sure that you can open a U.S. bank account.
 While this process does seem simple on paper, as previously mentioned, it can be tricky.

 The Patriot Act, passed in response to the 9/11 attacks, has made it difficult for foreigners to open a U.S. bank account.
 It requires that banks verify the identity of any person opening an account with them and that these people pass all mandatory anti-money laundering and anti-terrorism checks.